Stuycs-K/final-project-4-lin-abigail-xi-cathleen/WORKLOG.md

 After a lot of tweaking, I added a full emo outfit and change the constructor of clothing to include a constant (which changes image size).
 I started work on the left and right buttons to move 'slides' in a tab.

+## 6/9

+With Cathleen, I worked on figuring out how to make left and right buttons work, and adjusting files in clothingNames.txt in the process to fit properly and go on the write page.

+I worked on updating the proposal and cutting out unneccessary methods.

 ## Cathleen Xi

 ### 5/23